roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 ### Renaming the Base child theme ###

-By default, the PageLines Base child theme is named Base Theme with all the files stored in the **pagelines-template-theme** diretory.
+By default, the PageLines Base theme is named Base Theme with all the files stored in the **pagelines-template-theme** directory.
 However, at some point you may wish to change the name of the Base child theme.

+Before proceeding with the following instructions, make sure the Base Theme is not the currently active theme (it can cause errors) by going to **Wordpress Admin Dashboard → Appearance → Themes** and clicking the **Activate** link for PageLines DMS.
+Once the Base Theme has been deactived, open your FTP client, connect to your server and navigate to the following directory **wp-content → themes → pagelines-template-theme**.

 Before proceeding with the following instructions, make sure the Base child theme is not the active theme (it can cause errors).
 Once the base child theme has been de-actived, using your FTP client, connect to your server and navigate to the following directory **wp-content &rarr; themes &rarr; pagelines-template-theme**.